British Motor merchant

 |Notes on event|

-At 15.43 hours on 5 Jul, 1943, U-593 fired two spreads of two torpedoes at the convoy KMS-18B northeast of Cap Bengut and heard a hit after 1 minute 20 seconds and sinking noises.
-The torpedo hit the Devis (Master Walter Denson), the ship of the convoy commodore.
-She had 289 Canadian troops and two British landing crafts (LCTs) on board for the Operation Husky, the invasion of Sicily.
+At 15.43 hours on 5 July 1943, U-593 fired two spreads of two torpedoes at the convoy KMS-18B northeast of Cape Bengut and heard a hit after 1 minute 20 seconds and sinking noises.
+The torpedo hit and sank the Devis (Master Walter Denson), the ship of the convoy commodore (Rear Admiral H.T.
+England, RN) in station #41.
+She had 289 Canadian troops and two British landing craft on board for Operation Husky, the invasion of Sicily.
 52 soldiers were lost.
-One of the LCTs sank with the ship, the other was damaged but remained afloat.
-The master, the convoy commodore (Rear Admiral H.T.
-England, RN), six naval staff members, 38 crew members, eight gunners and 237 soldiers were picked up by HMS Cleveland (L 46) (Lt J.K.
+HMS LCM-1123 sank with the ship, while HMS LCM-1129 floated off slightly damaged and was salvaged by its crew.
+The master, the convoy commodore, six naval staff members, 24 crew members, 21 gunners and 237 soldiers were picked up by HMS Cleveland (L 46) (Lt J.K.
 Hamilton, RN) and landed at Bougie.

 If you can help us with any additional information on this vessel then please contact us.